 There’s No Place Like Home on Christmas

-I love to travel, but on Christmas Day there’s no place I want to be but in my own home with my husband and children opening gifts under our own tree, and eating our traditional menu off our own Christmas plates.
+I love to travel, but on Christmas Day there’s no place I want to be but in my own home with my husband and children opening gifts under our tree, and eating our traditional menu off our own Christmas plates.

 Both Kent and I come from small families, so every Christmas has been a quiet gathering.
-I wonder how I’ll feel about splitting my time at different homes when my boys grow up, get married, and — yikes, say it’s not possible — perhaps move from our hometown of Orlando (fifth generation born and raised).
+I wonder how I’ll feel about splitting my time at different homes when my boys grow up, get married, and — yikes, say it’s not possible — perhaps move from our hometown of Orlando (the fifth generation born and raised).